 Watching Milan-San Remo on TV

-Elsewhere in the world, you could catch it live on Sporza (Dutch) and RTBF (French); Italy’s Rai Sport 2 and SBS in Australia will also show footage.
+Elsewhere in the world, you can catch it live on Sporza (Dutch) and RTBF (French); Italy's Rai Sport 2 and SBS in Australia will also show footage.

 2017: Michal Kwiatkowski (Pol) Team Sky

 2015: John Degenkolb (Ger) Giant-Alpecin

 2010: Oscar Freire (Spa) Rabobank